kyjones03/MubDubs/README.md

 - 👋 Hi, I’m @kyjones03
-- 👀 I have an interest in building infrastructure as code and automating deployments to Microsoft Azure.
+- 👀 I have a high interest in small projects within Python and Node JS for Azure centric workloads.
 - 🌱 I’m currently learning Azure Bicep and building repositories to be used for Proof-of-Concepts, Demos, and Production deployments.
 - 💞️ I am open to collaborating on Azure based projects.